 Content-Type:

-application/dicom+json transfer-syntax={TransferSyntaxUID} [transfer-syntax-uid] [charset]
+application/dicom+json transfer-syntax={TransferSyntaxUID} [dcm-parameters]

-Where {TransferSyntaxUID} is the UID of the DICOM Transfer Syntax used to encode the inline binary data in the XML metadata.
+Where {TransferSyntaxUID} the transfer-syntax in the dcm-parameters is the UID of the DICOM Transfer Syntax used to encode the inline binary data in the XML JSON metadata.

 The response is a JSON array that contains all metadata for the specified Study.